Generic Name: Trihexyphenidyl hydrochloride

-As initial therapy for parkinsonism, 1 mg of Trihexyphenidyl in tablet form may be administered the first day.
+As initial therapy for parkinsonism, 1 mg of Trihexyphenidyl HCl in tablet form may be administered the first day.
 The dose may then be increased by 2 mg increments at intervals of three to five days, until a total of 6 to 10 mg is given daily.
 The total daily dose will depend upon what is found to be the optimal level.
 Many patients derive maximum benefit from this daily total of 6 to 10 mg, but some patients, chiefly those in the postencephalitic group, may require a total daily dose of 12 to 15 mg.

 It is sometimes possible to maintain the patient on a reduced Trihexyphenidyl HCl dosage after the reactions have remained under control for several days.
 Instances have been reported in which these reactions have remained in remission for long periods after Trihexyphenidyl HCl therapy was discontinued.

-Concomitant Use of Trihexyphenidyl HCl with Levodopa
+Concomitant Use with Levodopa

 When Trihexyphenidyl HCl is used concomitantly with levodopa, the usual dose of each may need to be reduced.
 Careful adjustment is necessary, depending on side effects and degree of symptom control.
-Trihexyphenidyl HCl dosage of 3 to 6 mg daily, in divided doses, is usually adequate.
+An Trihexyphenidyl HCl dosage of 3 to 6 mg daily, in divided doses, is usually adequate.

-Concomitant Use of Trihexyphenidyl HCl with Other Parasympathetic Inhibitors
+Concomitant Use with Other Parasympathetic Inhibitors

 Trihexyphenidyl HCl may be substituted, in whole or in part, for other parasympathetic inhibitors.
 The usual technique is partial substitution initially, with progressive reduction in the other medication as the dose of Trihexyphenidyl HCl is increased.

-The total daily intake of Trihexyphenidyl HCl tablets is tolerated best if divided into 3 doses and taken at mealtimes.
+Trihexyphenidyl HCl tablets - The total daily intake of Trihexyphenidyl HCl tablets is tolerated best if divided into 3 doses and taken at mealtimes.
 High doses (>10 mg daily) may be divided into 4 parts, with 3 doses administered at mealtimes and the fourth at bedtime.